 As always, consult your health care provider before beginning any weight loss program.

 Reduces pressure on your joints.
 A 2005 study in Arthritis & Rheumatism of overweight and obese adults with knee osteoarthritis found that losing one pound of weight resulted in four pounds of pressure being removed from the knees.
 In other words, losing just 10 pounds would relieve 40 pounds of pressure from your knees.

 Eases pain and inflammation.
 The results of a 2010 study from the University of Paris published in the Annals of Rheumatic Disease indicated that weight loss can lessen pain, improve function and lower inflammation levels in the body.
+Fat itself is an active tissue that creates and releases pro-inflammatory chemicals.
 The authors of another study titled Effects of Exercise and Physical Activity on Knee Osteoarthritis noted that exercise, which aids in weight loss, can help manage and lessen the pain and symptoms of arthritis.

 Cuts risk of chronic diseases.
 Data from the CDC-led Diabetes Prevention Program show that a moderate weight loss – around 14 pounds – can lower the risk of developing type 2 diabetes by 58 percent.
 Weight loss can also reduce the risk of developing diseases such as cancer and can help prevent and treat arthritis and related diseases.